 How would you like to go about paying the premium — does it work better for you to pay annually, quarterly, monthly or weekly?
 Is the option you’d prefer available?

 Consider getting some quotes

-The point of comparing insurance policies is primarily to make sure your current policy is actually one that best fits your needs and circumstances.
+The point of comparing insurance policies is, first and foremost, an activity in making sure your current policy is actually one that best fits your needs and circumstances.
 An ideal number of quotes to get is three.
 Then, make sure you compare excess options, coverage limits and exclusions.

 Don’t just wait for renewal to update your policy

 While you should absolutely be doing all of these things when your insurance policies are up for renewal, it certainly pays to be proactive and do these things whenever your circumstances change.

 If you move, you need to update your insurer.
 If you acquire new assets, you need to update your insurer.
 If you tint your car windows, you need to update your insurer.
 If you have an alarm system installed, you need to update your insurer.
 If you no longer park your car on the street, you need to update your insurer.
 If you start parking your car on the street, you need to update your insurer.
 If you sell expensive items and no longer need coverage for them, you need to update your insurer.
 If you are planning on renovating, you need to update your insurer.
 Has the pattern become obvious?

 Basically, regardless of whether your policy is up for renewal, if something in your life changes and you think it might be even remotely relevant to your insurance policy, it’s in your best interests to notify your insurer.
 Sometimes, it can be the difference between a claim being paid out or not.
 And while you might think notifying your insurer will lead to a higher premium, there are many circumstances where keeping your insurer abreast of any changes will actually reduce your premium.